 Cisco Advanced Routing

 Converged network optimization

-The CCNA certification consists of one exam 640-822 ICND1 which stands for interconnecting Cisco network devices 1 with an exam fee of $125 and an exam duration of 90 minutes with around 40-50 odd questions whereas the CCNA exam includes both ICND1 and ICND2 examinations and basic troubleshooting.
-Since troubleshooting is a pre-requisite for any network administrator and therefore troubleshooting related topics and questions are introduced in both exams.
-It is also important to understand the working of the OSI layer model and its working; what network problems occur at every layer, various show and debug commands.
+The CCNA certification consists of one exam, 640-822 ICND1 which stands for interconnecting Cisco network devices 1 with an exam fee of $125 and an exam duration of 90 minutes with around 40-50 odd questions, whereas the CCNA exam includes both ICND1 and ICND2 examinations and basic troubleshooting.
+Since troubleshooting is a pre-requisite for any network administrator, troubleshooting related topics and questions are introduced in both exams.
+It is also important to understand the OSI layer model’s working and its working; what network problems occur at every layer, various show and debug commands.
 The installation, troubleshooting, and maintenance in case of both WAN and LAN range between 100 to 500 nodes for CCNP.
-The students gain a high level of expertise in other protocols which includes Route distribution, Ethernet, Access Lists and Apple Talk.
-The knowledge of IP switched network and other routing technologies are also tested.
+The students gain a high level of expertise in other protocols, which includes Route distribution, Ethernet, Access Lists and Apple Talk.
+The knowledge of IP switched network, and other routing technologies are also tested.

 CCNA vs CCNP Comparison Table